 What is the single biggest suggestion you would give to someone wanting to get into this career?

 What’s the #1 mistake people make when trying to get into this career?

 “Not learning how to mix on more than one device.
 Technology can backfire on you easily.
 That’s why I always show up with my laptop, CDs and a USB stick to make sure I can play no matter what happens.”

 What is the question people should ask about this career but rarely do?

 “What does it take to go from a local DJ to one that is known around the country/world?
 The answer is you have to produce music.
 If you’re not writing music that is getting released, you will never make it to the next level.”

 DJ Josh Chambers, a Southern California-based breaks DJ was named one of the city’s five best DJs by CBS Los Angeles.
 He has performed regularly in New York, Florida, California, and his home state of North Carolina, opening for luminaries like DJ Icey, Frankie Bones, DJ Dan, Baby Anne, and Carl Cox.
 Chambers has held residencies at LA’s The Orion and Qtopia, and can often be seen behind the decks at King King, Dim Mak Studios, and the Avalon.
 In 2010 he decided to expand his artistic skills into the world of production, and started releasing acclaimed singles like “Ghetto Punk,” the majority of which have landed in Beatport’s Top 100 Breaks charts.
-In 2013, Chambers started his own label, Booty Trax as a natural extension of his work as a Club DJ and producer.
-To learn more, visit his Facebook page.
+In 2013, Chambers started his own record label, Booty Trax as a natural extension of his work as a Club DJ and Producer.
+You can check out his music through ReverbNation.